laylaxh/tdd-workshop1/README.md

 ## Prerequisites

 You'll need a recent version of npm installed, and a web browser.
-On a mac, `brew install npm` should do it.
+On a mac with [homebrew](https://brew.sh/) installed, `brew install npm` should do it.
+For other systems, please refer to the [Node/npm installation instructions](https://docs.npmjs.com/getting-started/installing-node) or the package manager for your environment.

 ## Setup